When it comes to the language of love, there’s no beating Spanish!

 24. Uso el sarcasmo porque el homicidio es ilegal

-This expression is one of my favourite funny Spanish phrases to let your friends know that you are resorting to your sense of humour in order to deal with their annoying attitude and to avoid a conflict.
+This expression is one of my favorite funny Spanish phrases to let your friends know that you are resorting to your sense of humour in order to deal with their annoying attitude and to avoid a conflict.

 Uso el sarcasmo porque el homicidio es ilegal is the perfect warning quote as it means ‘I use sarcasm because murder is illegal’